 When a tree creates a new growth ring each year, its carbon is laying down a new track.
 That is the inspiration for our Carbon Record, which reports our yearly carbon emissions, removals, storage and future goals for reducing emissions to help limit global warming to 1.5°C. Our operations aren't simply carbon negative.
-We remove more than four times the $CO_2$ we emit each year, and our forests in the United States alone store billions of metric tons of $CO_2$ equivalents (mt $CO_2$ e).
-RECORD B-SIDE The B-Side of our Carbon Record shares our methodology for measurement and reporting.
-We welcome feedback on our approach, and we invite partners to join us in demonstrating how working forests must be part of a sustainable, biodiverse and climate-resilient solution for our planet - today and long into the future.
+We remove more than four times the CO2 we emit each year, and our forests in the United States alone store billions of metric tons of CO2 equivalents (mtCO2e).
+EXPLORE THE CARBON RECORD B-SIDE The B-Side of our Carbon Record shares our methodology for measurement and reporting.
+We welcome feedback on our approach, and we invite partners to join us in demonstrating how working forests must be part of a sustainable, biodiverse and climate-resilient solution for our planet today and long into the future.
 OUR NET CLIMATE IMPACT IS SIGNIFICANTLY CARBON NEGATIVE

 TRACK LIST

 Track 1: Emissions

 Track 2: Removals

 Track 3: Storage

 Track 4: Emissions Reduction Target

 TRACK 1: EMISSIONS

 Track 1 of our Carbon Record is our inventory of annual greenhouse gas (GHG) emissions.
 This inventory represents CO2 released into the atmosphere by our direct operations and throughout our value chain.
-Our total emissions in 2020 were 7,120,000 mtCO2e.
+Our total emissions in 2021 were 7.4 million mtCO2e.

-SCOPE 1: Direct emissions In 2021, our Scope 1 emissions were 380,000 mtCO $2$ e.
-These are direct GHG emissions from sources that we own or control, including: - Fossil fuel combustion from company-owned sources at our mills and timberlands - Biomass combustion at our mills.
-CO2 emissions from biomass combustion are carbon neutral per the GHG Protocol[1], but we report methane and nitrous oxide emissions here - · Fertilizer application in our forests SCOPE 3: Upstream and downstream products and services In 2021, our Scope 3 emissions were 6.5 million $mtCO_2e^{[2]}$ .
-We calculate and include our five significant categories of indirect value chain emissions in Scope $3^{[3]}$ : SCOPE 2: Indirect emissions from purchased energy In 2021, our Scope 2 emissions were 550,000 mtCO2e.
+SCOPE 1: Direct emissions In 2021, our Scope 1 emissions were 0.4 million mtCO2e.
+These are direct GHG emissions from sources that we own or control, including: - Fossil fuel combustion from company-owned sources at our mills, timberlands, distribution centers, nurseries and offices - Nitrous oxide emissions from fertilizer application and methane emissions from controlled burns in our forests - Biomass emissions at our mills, to account for methane and nitrous oxide emissions from the carbon neutral combustion of biomass, or leakage from on-site landfills SCOPE 3: Upstream and downstream products and services In 2021, our Scope 3 emissions were 6.5 million mtCO2e [2].
+We calculate and include our five significant categories of indirect value chain emissions in Scope 3[3]: SCOPE 2: Indirect emissions from purchased energy In 2021, our Scope 2 location-based emissions were 0.5 million mtCO2e.
 Scope 2 emissions are indirect emissions that are a consequence of our operations but occur at sources owned or controlled by another energy producer.
 These include:

-- Electricity purchased from regional power suppliers - Steam purchased from a non-Weyerhaeuser facility
+- Electricity purchased from regional power suppliers - Steam purchased from a non-Weyerhaeuser facility transportation and distribution